tap349/tap349.github.io/_posts/2018-03-02-markdown-style-guide.md

 italics (_yarn.lock_) where possible - probably except for logs (there are no comments in logs).

-### insert link or path to the resource followed by blank line inside blockquotes
+### insert resource link followed by a blank line inside quotes

 > <https://rossta.net/blog/from-sprockets-to-webpack.html#deploying-with-capistrano-and-nginx>
 >